zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Preserves the prefix of a subnet in anonymization.

-   :a: The subnet to preserve.
+   :param a: The subnet to preserve.

    .. zeek:see:: preserve_prefix anonymize_addr